Johan Martin Schønheyder: Career

 Schønheyder became a lawyer (overretsprokurator) in Denmark–Norway in 1772.
 In 1774, he became licensed as a Supreme Court attorney.
 In 1785, he was appointed Attorney-General (kammeradvokat).
 In 1809, he declined an offer to become a Supreme Court justice.
 In 1828, after he had resigned as attorney-general and closed his private practice, he was appointed as an extraordinary Supreme Court justice.

 Schønheyder was known as an unusually sharp jurist with exceptional rhetorical skills.
 Many high-profile cases were therefore entrusted to him by the government and private clients.
 In 1791, he represented Christian Colbiørnsen in his lawsuit against the landowner C. T. F. Lüttichau.
 In 1813, he was appointed a member of a commission tasked with investigating various financial matters.
 In 1818, he became a member of the commission that prepared an octroi for the National Bank.
 He published some Supreme Court proceedings and speeches given at the opening of the Supreme Court.

 Personal life

 Schøneyder married on 8 August 1781 in Kristiansand to Johanne Margrethe Smith (1758–1822), She was a daughter of provost Morten Smith (1722–1800) and Mette Kirstine Petersen (1737–86).
 Three sons and two daughters lived to adulthood.

 Awards

 In 1803, he was awarded the title of justitsråd, and in 1805, he was awarded the title of etatsråd.
-In 1822, he was awarded the title of kongerensråd.
+In 1822, he was awarded the title of konferensråd.
 He was created a Knight of the Order of the Dannebrog in 1809.
 In 1813, he was awarded the Order of the Dannebrog's Cross of Honour.